Great Expectations: Literary Allusions, Meanings, and Metaphors

 In his introduction to the Wordsworth Classics edition, John Bowen points out Pip’s allusion to the novel, Frankenstein: The imaginary student pursued by the misshapen creature he had impiously made was no more miserable than I, pursued by the creature who had made me.
 Here, I question Pip’s paralleling of his benefactor, “the creature”, with the “misshapen creature”, the Monster of Mary Shelly’s novel.
 It seems a wretched thing for Pip to do, yet Dickens was writing from experience.

-Because of his own neglectful father, Dickens had been raised by a handful of relatives who landed him by turns, in school and in bouts of menial work.
-Dickens suffered much from the latter, though kindly meant, and from an early age, he was aware of the power of a parent or guardian on the developing person’s character.
+Because of his own neglectful father, Dickens had been raised by a handful of relatives who landed him by turns, in schooling and in bouts of menial work.
+Dickens suffered much from the latter and from an early age, he was aware of the power that a parent or guardian had on the developing person’s character.
 In Great Expectations, Pip’s benefactor had been in jail and out of jail, in jail and out of jail, all his life.
 The man had a “misshapen” character, but it was not of his own making – and that is another chilling message both in Dickens time and in ours.
 Children and young people are at the mercy of the adults by whom they are surrounded.
-When Pip gets an opportunity to study, he embraces it, whole-heartedly.
+When Pip gets an opportunity to study, he embraces it whole-heartedly.
 He writes of his teacher, Matthew Pocket: If he had shown indifference as a master, I have no doubt I should have returned the compliment as a pupil; he gave me no such excuse, and each of us did the other justice.

 If we only read the book as a moral fable, this is the lesson worth embracing.
-But Great Expectations is much, much more.
-An understanding of Pip can teach us what it is to be truly human.
-I look forward to watching Mike Newell's movie.
+But Great Expectations is much, much more; a blueprint for modernity, a tale of unrequited longing and love, and a warning of the dangers of setting ourselves above others.